BeWe11/dotfiles/README.md

 ## Dotfiles

+- Clone this repo into your homefolder and `cd` into it
-- Run `./install.sh` from this repo to create symlinks from the dotfiles in this repo to the home directory
+- Run `./install.sh` to create symlinks from the dotfiles in this repo to your home directory, backups of your old dotfiles will be placed into `~/dotfiles_old`

 ## Terminal